-Manager (which I will not cover here) or by reviewing the output of the \"ls -l\" command while in the terminal and while working in the directory which contains the file or folder.
+Manager (which I will not cover here) or by reviewing the output of the \''ls -l\'' command while in the terminal and while working in the directory which contains the file or folder.

-The permission in the command line is displayed as: \rwxrwxrwx 1 owner:group
+The permission in the command line is displayed as: rwxrwxrwx 1 owner:group

 - 1. User rights/Permissions - 1.
 The first character that I marked with an underscore is the special permission flag that can vary. - 2.
-The following set of three characters (rwx) is for the owner permissions. - 3.
-The second set of three characters (rwx) is for the Group permissions.
+The following set of three characters (rwx) is for the owner permissions.

-- 4. The third set of three characters (rwx) is for the All Users permissions. - 2.
+- Grade Institute by DHE, Govt. of NCT Delhi, Affiliated to GGSIP University Delh and Approved by Bar Council of India & NCTE - 3.
+The second set of three characters (rwx) is for the Group permissions. - 4.
+The third set of three characters (rwx) is for the All Users permissions. - 2.
 Following that grouping since the integer/number displays the number of hardlinks to the file. - 3.
 The last piece is the Owner and Group assignment formatted as Owner:Group.